Scheduled Monuments

 Milestone

 This 19th century milestone may date from 1824 when the present A635 road became a turnpike.
-It consists of a rectangular sandstone post, about 5-foot tall, with two inscribed faces.
-One side reads, ‘1 MILE To Ashton’ and the other reads, ‘5 MILES To Manchester’.
+It consists of a rectangular sandstone post, about 5 feet tall, with two inscribed faces.